Azure-Samples/ARGUS/README.md

 2. Run the docker_run.sh to build and push the images
 3. Docker compose (yml file provided) or: docker compose -f "docker/docker-compose.yml" up -d --build

+### Quickstart How-To
+1. Locate some samples in the demo folder: pdfs, output schema json and system prompt
+2. From the backend folder use the "cosmosdb_mgmt.ipynb" to come up with a new schema based on an input document (use the ones provided or bring your own) and populate the DB
+3. From the backend fodler use the "azure_doc_extr_ocr_genai.ipynb" to run either the static test (where a schema is fixed) or the dynamic test (where the schema is autoamtically determined by the LLM and loaded from the DB)

 ### Notes on the examples
 - Used https://bjdash.github.io/JSON-Schema-Builder/ to create the json-schemas in the example folders.
 If the keys in the json model are not self-explanatory, you should use description fields to tell the LLM model what you mean by each key to increase accuracy.
 - Alternatively you can ask GPT4T to come up with a schema for you.
 - The Solution also works with empty output schema i.e.: { }

 ### WIP